jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Prioritizing offspring is how life turns a scarce energy budget into more players, and uses the slight variations between them to evolve new species as the board demands.

 For example, brown bears are nearly identical to polar bears.
 They can even interbreed.
 By giving points to offspring, evolution slowly turned brown bears with lighter coats, living near the frigid Arctic, into polar bears.
-After enough points (kids), speciation happens, meaning a new bear species is made, one with a white coat, bigger paws, great swimming, and a taste for seals.
+After enough points (kids), speciation happens, meaning a new bear species is made, one with a white coat, bigger paws, strong swimming, and a taste for seals.
 And the differences aren't only physical—speciation also shows up in behavior, like breeding in time with the brief Arctic spring or knowing which seal-breathing holes to wait beside.

 And, with two large bear species playing the game, if the game board gets hotter or colder, life already has a winner waiting.